 ASIC/IC Language and Library Adoption Trends

-This blog is a continuation of a series of blogs related to the 2014 Wilson Research Group Functional Verification Study (click here).
-In my previous blog (click here), I presented our study findings on various verification technology adoption trends.
-In this blog, I focus on language and library adoption trends.
+This blog is a continuation of a series of blogs related to the 2016 Wilson Research Group Functional Verification Study (click here).
+In my previous blog (click here), I focused on I various verification technology adoption trends.
+In this blog I plan to discuss various ASIC/IC language and library adoption trends..

 As previously noted, the reason some of the results sum to more than 100 percent is that some projects are using multiple languages; thus, individual projects can have multiple answers.

 Figure 2 shows the adoption trends for languages used to create ASIC/IC testbenches.
-Essentially, the adoption rates for all languages used to create testbenches are either declining or flat, with the exception of SystemVerilog.
-Nonetheless, the data suggest that SystemVerilog adoption is starting to saturate or level off at about 75 percent.
+Essentially, the adoption rates for all languages used to create testbenches are either declining or flat.
+Furthermore, the data suggest that SystemVerilog adoption is starting to saturate or level off in the mid-70s range.